-1.1.1 AISC relies on email to communicate with Participants and Applicants.
+1.1.1 AISC relies on email and the participant portal to communicate with Participants and Applicants.
 Any changes to contact information MUST be provided to AISC.
-See requirement 1.1.2 concerning Company Profile.
-It is the Participant and Applicant's responsibility to ensure communications are being received.
-Failure to update AISC Certification with current contact information may result in missed invoices, program updates, canceled audits, and delayed or withdrawn certificates.
+See GR 1.1.2 concerning Company Profile.
+It is the Participant's and Applicant's responsibility to ensure communications are being received.
+Failure to update AISC Certification with current contact information will result in missed invoices, audit date notifications, program updates, canceled audits, and delayed or withdrawn certificates.

-Company Profile includes company information and contact information.
-Refer to requirement 1.1.1.
-Changes in ownership, location, and company name may require additional audits or be subject to certification termination.
-Therefore, the Participant and Applicant is required, within 30 days of the completed change, to submit the Company Profile form (aisc.org/certprofile) to inform AISC of changes to any of the following:
+1.1.2 Company Profile includes company information and contact information.
+Refer to GR 1.1.1.
+Changes in ownership, location, and company name will be reviewed on a case by case basis and may require additional audits or be subject to certification termination.
+Certificates are not transferable and can not be listed as an asset in a sale Therefore, the Participant and Applicant is required, within 30 days of the completed change, to submit the Company Profile form (aisc.org/certprofile) to inform AISC of changes to any of the following:

-Facility: Company name, physical address of facility, mailing address, and ownership
+Facility: Company name, physical address of facility/main office, mailing address, and ownership